raspberrypi/documentation/hardware/raspberrypi/gpio/gpio_pads_control.md

 * if set high the pad will try to drive the output to the rail voltage which on the Raspberry-Pi is 3V3 (3.3 Volts)
 * if set low the pad will try to drive the output to ground (0 Volts)

 The pad will try to drive the output high or low.
-Success will depend on what is connected.
+Success will depend on the requriements of what is connected.
 If the pad is shorted to ground it will not be able to drive high.
 It will actually try to deliver as much current as it can and the current is only limited by the internal resistance.

 If the pad is driven high and it is shorted to ground in due time it will fail!
 The same holds true if you connect it to 3V3 and drive it low.